matteocontrini/traquantopassa/README.md

 It's currently hosted on `traquantopassa.in`, e.g. https://traquantopassa.in/mesiano.

-The application was built with the Nuxt 3 framework, which I don't really know how to use so it's likely a mess.
+The application was built with the Nuxt 3 (release candidate) framework.

 ## Development